 Robert Xavier Rodríguez's Mexican folklore themed opera intertwines Mexican culture with opera delightfully offering audiences traditional Folklore music with a Mozart-esque twist in the score.

 La Curandera is a work with such stage presences and originality both musically and thematically, it will appeal to audiences who normally would turn a deaf ear to new music.
 The music for this opera is textured, multifaceted and alive with an upbeat orchestration reflecting the Latino culture.Performances are scheduled for Spring quarter 2015.

-The CSUSB Opera Theatre production for the 2013-2014 season was Ástor Piazzolla's María de Buenos Aires and Robert Xavier Rodríguez's Concert Suite from Frida.
+The CSUSB Opera Theatre production for the 2013-2014 season brought Ástor Piazzolla's María de Buenos Aires and Robert Xavier Rodríguez's Concert Suite from Frida to the CSUSB Recital hall stage.
 The compilation of these two one-act operas into one show gave audiences a delightful treat of music, dance and drama.
-The opera for the 2014-2015 season will be announced soon.
-Please check back for updates.

 For more information please connect with us on Facebook.
 Search "csusbmusic" and "Like" our page.

 The CSUSB Music Department and The CSUSB Opera Theatre's presentation of A Tribute to Leonard Bernstein-Trouble in Tahiti was dazzling!
 With a sold out opening night performance, Trouble in Tahiti brought audiences to their feet.